Combined pharmacotherapy and psychological therapies for post traumatic stress disorder (PTSD)

 Symptoms of PTSD include re-experiencing the event, avoidance and arousal, as well as distress and impairment resulting from these symptoms.
 Guidelines suggest that a combination of both psychological therapy and pharmacotherapy may enhance treatment response, especially in those with more severe PTSD or in those who have not responded to either intervention alone.
 This review assesses whether the combination of psychological therapy and pharmacotherapy provides a more effective treatment for PTSD than either of these interventions delivered separately.

-Adolescents, Adults, Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Children, Combatant, Conflict, Disability, Displaced population, Extreme violence, Health, Injuries (all), Mental health, Non-communicable diseases (all), Orthopedic injuries, Other injuries, Population displacement, Prisoners, Protection, Sexual and reproductive health
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Children, Combatant, Conflict, Disability, Displaced population, Extreme violence/Accidents, Health, Injuries (all), Mental health, Non-communicable diseases (all), Orthopedic injuries, Other injuries, Population displacement, Prisoners/Detainees, Protection, Sexual and reproductive health